 - This is not from this week, but I only discovered it this week.
 In case you haven't guessed, I love to mock Klout.
 Some friends and I were chatting on Facebook about it, and my publisher pointed us to this.
 For the record, my Flout score is 250000.
 Top THAT.
 (It should be easy, since you get to set your own score.)

 What have you read/written/watched/listened to this week that moved you?
-Take a second and let me know!
+Link up your favorites!